jkcgs/CB-ChatFilter/README.md

 A CraftBukkit plugin that allows to limit what players can say on general Minecraft chat.

 TODO:
- - Add some strings to language file
- - Fix IP filtering
  - Feedback, please :c

 Planned: